 What has been achieved?

 Within the scope of this project a prototype for methods of navigation in the virtual reality space has been created.
-This prototype contains five different methods of navigation covering the two main groups of navigation methods, teleporting and walking.
+This prototype contains five different methods of navigation, from these 5 we tested four movements methods with participants.

-To further use this prototype in upcoming projects a concept containing suggestions for using the different navigation methods.
+To further use this prototype in upcoming projects a concept containing suggestions for using the different navigation methods has been created.We also discuss further possible enhancements to the prototype.

 Why has it been done?